 We’ve already written about HIIT and its numerous benefits, but in this case, the short spikes of cardio amp up our metabolism, decrease our insulin, and increase hormone production.
 Although it may seem hard to believe, choosing to stand for most of the day in lieu of sitting also aids in the production of HSL (a standing desk riser is a perfect compromise).
 When we’re standing, our muscles contract, and this helps hormone production.

-Be sure to read about the two workouts that burn more calories than a three-mile run, and tell us what you think about the above in the comments!
+Be sure to read about the two workouts that burn more calories than a three-mile run!